-A new series of stories featuring David Jordan and his temperamental partner Linval Larkin, set in a picturesque English seaside village.
+A series of stories featuring David Jordan and his temperamental partner Linval Larkin, set in a picturesque English seaside village.
 Scroll down for details about each book in the series so far.
-Buy links can be found on the excerpt pages.

 The first postcard in the series is